IoTPanic/pixelpusher/README.md

 *PixelPusher uses it's own lighting protocols and architecture instead of the popular and free to use artnet or DMX protocols.* This is because DMX512 has limitations to the protocol which do not make it suitable for massive arrays of RGB LEDs and their architecture gets confusing quickly if you have many LED matrix doing different things or have multiple large matrix on a single device.
 The first concept in PixelPusher is the matrix itself, a matrix can be a single dimensional array longer than one to represent a LED matrix, a two dimensional array to represent a true LED matrix, and a 1x1 "matrix" to represent a single off LED light.
 Each of these can be one of RGB, RGBW, or just white.
 A single white 1x1 matrix is assumed to be a strobe light.
 If the matrix is a two-dimensional array, the LEDs are addresses as a single dimensional array, with each row increase the LED index with the index increasing from left to right similar to reading.

 The next concept to understand is a channel, each channel in PixelPusher has an ID (Which is not the human-readable ID presented to the user) and is assigned one or more matrixes.
 These channels can then be assigned to devices with one device able to use many channels.
 The concept of the channel is used in order to allow the state of the matrix to be updated without changing the channel and the frontend can assign their own lighting effects to channels.
-Multiple matrixes can be on the same channel.
+Multiple matrixes can be on the same channel, even including offsets.

 All communication between the frontend pushing data and the PixelPusher backend is encoded using version three of Google's protobuffers, the schemas of which can be found in the /protobufs folder.
 Data sent from PixelPusher to devices is using the PIXELs open source protocol which also includes the ability to fragment packets for going over a limited network without much overhead, and a control protocol custom to PixelPusher

+To allow for multiple lighting setups to be saved in a single pixelpusher instance, there is a basic concept of projects which come with a state concept.

 ## Requirements